Husky110/StableCompanion/README.md

   1. Clone this repo
   2. Cd into the docker-directory and copy the docker-compose.yml.original to docker-compose.yml
   3. Modify the newly created docker-compose.yml to your need (should be self-explaining inside the file - if you need help, see https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose)
+  4. Run `docker compose build` and wait for it to finish.
-  4. Run `docker compose up` (if you have the composer-plugin installed, that should work fine aswell) inside the docker-directory and go to http://localhost:7861 - Notice: You can run SC in the background by running `docker compose up -d`, but I recommend running it in foreground on the first start.
+  5. Run `docker compose up` (if you have the composer-plugin installed, that should work fine aswell) inside the docker-directory and go to http://localhost:7861 - Notice: You can run SC in the background by running `docker compose up -d`, but I recommend running it in foreground on the first start.
-  5. The first run might take a bit, since composer has to install all dependencies - just wait a bit until you read `INFO exited: startup (exit status 0; expected)` - Notice: If you read `INFO gave up: startup entered FATAL state, too many start retries too quickly` on start - that's nothing to worry about.
+  6. The first run might take a bit, since composer has to install all dependencies - just wait a bit until you read `INFO exited: startup (exit status 0; expected)` - Notice: If you read `INFO gave up: startup entered FATAL state, too many start retries too quickly` on start - that's nothing to worry about.
 The startup-script bites itself a bit with supervisor.
 As long as php-fpm, nginx and aria are running you are fine. :)
-  6. Fireup A1111-WebUI (if not already up)
+  7. Fireup A1111-WebUI (if not already up)

 ### Update
   1. Run `git pull` inside the repo-folder